Monoese/VoiceCordAI/README.md

    git clone https://github.com/Monoese/VoiceCordAI
    ```

-x.
-Create and activate a virtual environment for the project:
+2. Create and activate a virtual environment for the project:
    if you are on unix
    ```plaintext
    python -m venv venv